rodekruis/river-flood-data-analysis/readme.md

 # Analysis and comparison of GloFAS and Google FloodHub river discharge data

 This repository contains scripts that together perform an analysis of [GloFAS](https://global-flood.emergency.copernicus.eu/)'s and [Google FloodHub](https://sites.research.google/floods/l/0/0/3)'s predictive performance of river discharge data.
-For both, the data is downloaded and transformed, then processed to a uniform type, and then their accuracies (e.g. by probability of detection (POD) and false alarm ratio (FAR)) are assessed using impact data.
+For both, the data is downloaded, processed to a uniform type, and, subsequently, their accuracies (e.g. by probability of detection (POD) and false alarm ratio (FAR)) are assessed using impact data.

 As of now, late 2024, the scripts focus on floods in Mali, but later, the goal is to generalize to more countries.
-For questions about GloFAS, contact [elskuipers@rodekruis.nl](mailto:elskuipers@rodekruis.nl), and for questions about FloodHub, contact [toldenburg@rodekruis.nl](mailto:toldenburg@rodekruis.nl).
+For questions, contact [elskuipers@rodekruis.nl](mailto:elskuipers@rodekruis.nl) and [toldenburg@rodekruis.nl](mailto:toldenburg@rodekruis.nl).

 ## Overview